Visits to St. Peter's Basilica in Rome

 The Dome

 Initiated by Michelangelo and continued by Giacomo Della Porta, the Dome of St. Peter's was conceived as the ultimate representation of Christianity.
 Inside, you will find two inscriptions in Latin, one of which reads: "You are Peter, and on this rock I will build my church.
-To you I will give the keys of the kingdom of heaven" and another dedicated to Pope Sixtus V.
+To you I will give the keys to the kingdom of heaven" and another dedicated to Pope Sixtus V.

 Regarding the ascent to the dome: you can climb both the inner and outer dome, from where you will find one of the best panoramic views of Rome.
 You can also get a close-up view of Michelangelo's frescoes and inscriptions.
 The entrance fee to the dome is 10 € to go up by elevator or 8 € if you walk up the more than 500 steps leading to the top.